How do I create a Budget (SQL)

 Resolution

-You use the the Export budget to job cost wizard, available on the Advanced tab, to create a budget using information from an estimate created in Sage Estimating (SQL).
+You use the Export budget to job cost wizard, available on the Advanced tab, to create a budget using information from an estimate made in Sage Estimating (SQL).

 During the export process, the wizard has access to information in Sage 100 Contractor information.

-Note: There is a one-to-one relationship between Sage 100 Contractor jobs and budgets.
+Note: There’s a one-to-one relationship between Sage 100 Contractor jobs and budgets.
 If a budget already exists for the selected Sage 100 Contractor job, a message appears telling you that a budget already exists for the job.
 You can overwrite the existing budget or cancel the budget creation.

 Before you begin